phac-nml/legiovue/README.md

 This can be adjusted (along with the other labels) by creating and passing a [custom configuration file](https://nf-co.re/docs/usage/getting_started/configuration) with `-c <config>` or by adjusting the `--max_cpus` and `--max_memory` parameters.
 More info can be found in the [usage doc](./docs/usage.md)

+The default `kraken2` database links to the 8Gb standard database on the AWS Index server so the required memory can be lowered a decent bit (16Gb) with minimal impact if resources are a limiting factor.

 ## Quick Usage
 Detailed run and parameter instructions are found in the [usage doc here](./docs/usage.md).

-To just get started and run the pipeline, the following basic command is all that is required:
+To just get started and run the pipeline, one of the following basic commands is all that is required to do so.
+The only difference between the two being in how the input fastq data is specified/found:

+Directory Input:
 ```bash
 nextflow run phac-nml/legiovue \
     -profile <PROFILE> \